 FINSYNC’s All-In-One Platform

-FINSYNC’s cash flow, accounting and payroll software is an all-in-one solution that can replace applications like QuickBooks and other disconnected apps used to run a business.
+FINSYNC’s cash flow, accounting and payroll software is an all-in-one solution.
+It can replace applications like QuickBooks and other disconnected apps used to run a business.

-The software also collects historical data, which is tremendously useful for future projects.
+The software collects historical data.
+Historical data is tremendously useful for future projects.
 Have you been asked to build another website?
-Have a look at the last website project you did, clone it, and make adjustments as needed.
+Have a look at the last website project you did.
+Then, clone it and make adjustments.

 With all that valuable data stored in FINSYNC, all you have to do is run a report and you’ve got all the information you need to track margin on a project — and make better decisions as a business.